Tuberculosis (TB) Fast Facts

 - A skin or blood test will indicate if a person has been infected with the bacteria.

-- Treatment with antibiotics for four to nine months is required to treat active TB disease.
+- Treatment involves a combination of drugs taken for six to nine months.

-- Persons with a weak immune system, such as those with HIV or diabetes, are more prone to catching the TB disease.
+- Persons with a weak immune system, such as those with HIV or diabetes mellitus, are more prone to catching the TB disease.

-- TB is a leading cause of death for people infected with HIV.
+- TB is one of the leading causes of death for people infected with HIV worldwide.

-- A person infected with TB disease shows signs of symptoms and usually feels ill.
+- Symptoms of TB of the lungs include coughing up blood and chest pain.

-- Symptoms include coughing up blood, fever, chills, night sweats, shortness of breath, chest pains, weight loss and fatigue.
+- Other symptoms include weight loss, night sweats, fever, chills and fatigue.

 - It is possible to spread the TB bacteria from the infected person to others.